 (c) it will notify the Company immediately if the Affiliate ceases to be registered for VAT, transfers its business as a going concern or becomes registered for VAT under another VAT registration number.

 The Affiliate acknowledges and agrees that the Company and its licensors own all intellectual property rights in the Company Website and all the Company's products and services.
-Except as expressly stated herein, this agreement does not grant the Affiliate any rights to, or in, patents, copyrights, database rights, trade secrets, trade names, trade marks (whether registered or unregistered), or any other rights or licences belonging to the Company.
+Except as expressly stated herein, this agreement does not grant the Affiliate any rights to, or in, patents, copyrights, database rights, trade secrets, trade names, trademarks (whether registered or unregistered), or any other rights or licenses belonging to the Company.
 All such rights are reserved to the Company.

 6.2.
 Each party may disclose the other party's confidential information:

 (a) to its employees, officers, representatives or advisers who need to know such information for the purposes of exercising the party’s rights or carrying out its obligations under or in connection with this agreement.
 Each party shall ensure that its employees, officers, representatives or advisers to whom it discloses the other party's confidential information comply with this clause 6; and

 (b) as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.

 6.3.
 No party shall use any other party's confidential information for any purpose other than to exercise its rights and perform its obligations under or in connection with this agreement.